Home » Recipes » Bread » Honey Whole Wheat Bread

 Why didn’t my dough rise?

 If you find your dough isn’t rising there could be a few things going on.
 If it didn’t rise at all then your yeast is likely dead.
 It could be expired, or it’s possible the water you used was too hot and killed the yeast.
-To test if the yeast is good add a teaspoon of yeast to ¼ cup of warm (not hot) water and a teaspoon of sugar.
+To test if the yeast is good add a tsp of yeast to 1/4 cup of warm (not hot) water and a tsp of sugar.
 If after 5 minutes it is not starting to foam, then your yeast is no longer alive and will not rise.

 How long will my homemade bread keep?